 - Blended – This fund will allocate some funds to bonds and some to equities

-- Money Market – These are super low-risk funds that allocate funds to high-grade government securities and bank deposit notes
+- Money Market – These are super low-risk funds, you’d choose to invest in money market funds for short-term growth.
+These investment products allocate funds to high-grade government securities and bank deposit notes

 An example of a low-risk Vanguard fund would be one that focuses on government bonds issued by the US, Europe, Japan, and the UK.
 A high-risk fund would target stocks and bonds from the emerging markets, or from small-cap exchanges like the AIM.

 If you’re still unsure as to whether or not Vanguard UK funds are right for you, check out the investment benefits outlined below:

 The only decision that you need to make is which Vanguard fund to invest in.
 Other than that, there is nothing more for you to do.
 This is if you want to invest in stocks and/or bonds, but you don’t know where to start.

 There is no requirement to waste countless hours researching potential investments, nor is there a need to read company reports or perform technical analysis.
 Instead, this is a role reserved exclusively for Vanguard.
 The firm will dictate which assets should be invested in, and when.

 Vanguard funds are very well priced.
 There is no dealing charge when you go direct with the provider, and ongoing maintenance fees typically cost less than 0.4% per year.
 Vanguard does not charge any deposit or withdrawal fees either.

 With that being said, investing in a Vanguard fund via a third-party broker is often an even more cost-effective option.
 For example, the likes of eToro charge no ongoing fees at all, so the entire investment process is commission-free.